Sinus & Headache Balm

 - Camphor (Cinnamomum camphora) soothes inflammation, promotes easier breathing, and relieves congestion.

-- Manuka (Leptospermum scoparium) is optional; added for its ability to loosen mucus and its antihistamine action.
+- (optional) Manuka (Leptospermum scoparium); added for its ability to loosen mucus and its antihistamine action.

-- Myrrh (Commiphora myrrha) is optional; added because it cools inflammation and is helpful for respiratory problems.
+- (optional) Myrrh (Commiphora myrrha); added because it cools inflammation and is helpful for respiratory problems.

-- Frankincense (Boswellia carteri) is optional; added for its tonic effect on lungs and breathing.
+- (optional) Frankincense (Boswellia carteri); added for its tonic effect on lungs and breathing.

 Notes on Oil Types & Combinations

-Since this balm is meant to be lightly rubbed over your nose and sinus area (but not around your eyes!), I want it to be as non-greasy as possible.
+Since this balm is meant to be lightly rubbed over your nose and sinus area (but not around your eyes or inside your nose!), I want it to be as non-greasy as possible.

 Being beeswax and oil based, it will always have an oily feel to it when you first apply; however, choosing oils that soak in more quickly will help.

-Olive, sunflower, and avocado are going to feel heavier than lighter oils such as fractionated coconut, grapeseed, safflower, hazelnut, and rosehip.
+Olive, sunflower, and avocado are going to feel heavier on your skin, so look for lighter oils such as fractionated coconut, grapeseed, safflower, hazelnut, and rosehip.
 Apricot kernel and rice bran are nice options too.

 Infusing the oil with lavender leaves and/or flowers first adds a little something extra to the mix, but is completely optional.